Since 1835 Palatine Township has been home to hundreds of farms worked by thousands of farmers over the years.

 Sunset Farm on Dundee Rd. sold, schooled and boarded horses in 1926 and became Sunset Turkey Farm in 1933.

 The south-side manicured outdoor fenced riding arena featured fine-textured grass surrounded by the right mixture of soil and sand for good footing so riders could practice controlling their horse with perfect form on a flat surface.
 This ring fronted the main property entrance and Algonquin road.
 The next fenced ring to the west contained the fences for hunters to practice the best form for horses over natural-looking obstacles.
-The third fenced arena was for the show jumpers, where style didn’t matter, but clearing the odd-looking and different-shaped fences did.
+The third fenced arena was for the show jumpers, where style didn’t matter, but clearing the odd-looking and differently-shaped fences did.
 Tri-Color was known for the quality of their facilities and the creativity of the fences, such as two large startling ‘Kilroy Was Here’ coops in the jumper ring.
 The facilities were completed with two small paddocks, three large fenced pasture areas and a riding trail around the property perimeter.

 George and Marion both learned to fly small airplanes so they could reach their nationwide equestrian commitments and spend less time away from their children.
-Since horses were normally located in rural areas, they purchased a small plane to take clients to see prospective horses.
+Since horses were normally located in rural areas, they purchased a small twin engine plane to take clients to see prospective horses.

 In 1965 George asked employee Cheryl Rude to hitch a horse trailer to his Cadillac.
 When she started the car, it blew up and killed her instantly.
 The car bomb was planted by people hired by Silas Jayne, George’s envious older brother, and it was intended for George.
 Investigators were on the scene immediately.
 The bomber was convicted of her death in 1997.